MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/work-with-event-hubs.md

 <a name="step3_connect_to_event_hub"></a>
 ### Step 2: Connect [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] to the event hub
- Now that the event hub is ready to receive data, you need to connect [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] to your event hub using the Connection String provided for your event hub in the [Azure Portal](https://portal.azure.com/). [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Stream data from Social Engagement to Microsoft Azure Event Hubs](stream-data-to-event-hubs.md)
+ Now that the event hub is ready to receive data, you need to connect [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] to your event hub using the Connection String provided for your event hub in the [Azure Portal](https://portal.azure.com/). [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Stream data from Market Insights to Microsoft Azure Event Hubs](stream-data-to-event-hubs.md)

  ![connect market insights to azure event hubs](media/event-hub-connection-settings.png "Connect Market Insights to Azure Event Hubs")